9pavankumar/SQL_Practice_Q-A-s/Q's & A's from 100 to 150.md

 FROM EMPY
 WHERE CAST(SAL as CHAR) LIKE '%.%'

--- Method 2: Using data type and check (Database dependent and not fully guaranteed, might need implicit type casting or regex)
-SELECT * FROM EMPY WHERE SAL<>FLOOR(SAL);
+-- Method2: Using data type & check(Database dependent and not fully guaranteed, might need implicit type casting or regex) SELECT * FROM EMPY WHERE SAL<>FLOOR(SAL);

 ```